Written by Alice McLeod on 11 / 05 / 2023

 You may be in a position where none of your friends want to travel at the same time as you, or they want to do something completely different.
 However, this doesn’t mean they can’t help you out.

 You’ll be surprised how often someone will know someone that lives or is travelling near where you’re headed.
 You can then get in touch with them and organise to meet up.
 This will help you to meet new people and also if they’ve been in the area longer than you have they are bound to have great recommendations of where to visit and what to do.

 Similarly, family is a great contact resource.
 The best thing about family friends is they tend to be a little older and more likely to be able to offer a bit of free accommodation as well as a friendly face.

 Having pre-arranged contacts will ensure to put your mind at ease and make that all important friendship building a little easier.

-A program is designed to bring together like-minded people, similar in age to yourself and allow you to bond over the activities you participate in.
+A team programme is designed to bring together like-minded people, similar in age to yourself, and allow you to bond over the activities you participate in.
 A recipe for being able to easily make friends.
 You won’t have to go out by yourself and try and break into pre-formed friendship groups.

 You can meet your group at the airport and then spend a long flight chatting about your upcoming adventure.
 After being thrown together with people for a length of time you’re bound to bond and from our experience lasting friendships are formed.

 Thinking about team travel?
 Take a read of our blog about the pros and cons of both solo and group travel here so you can find out which one suits you best.